Words of Peace Global News

 “I´m very pleased to inform you that the Hot Meals nutrition program has been a complete success,” she says.
 “In the name of the Bienestar Foundation, the Mayan families, and myself, we want to express most sincere thanks to the Prem Rawat Foundation and wish you the best for this life.”

 Photographs courtesy of Maria Jose Medina.

-(Last check for latest updates: very little time ago)courtesy: WOPG
+(Last check for latest updates: 8 hr 5 min ago)courtesy: WOPG